La Casa de Maria is a unique retreat in the Montecito foothills. Serving all ages, spiritual paths, and noble causes.

 • Remake retreat and meeting spaces

-• Repair and renovate 40 guest rooms that were damaged
+• Create, repair, and renovate guest rooms

 • Reconnect people with the land as a spiritual practice